WilliamOtieno/python-flutterwave/README.md

 print(details)
 ```

-- To trigger an automatic mpesa charge on your customer, first configure your Webhook url in the dashboard, it may be a
+- To trigger an automatic MPESA charge on your customer through STK push, first configure your Webhook url in the dashboard, it may be a
 simple server; Flutterwave will post some data regarding your transaction status in that url.
 This method call will
 return a Python dict object.
 You can decide what to do thereon.
 ```